albertoxamin/qa-bio-inspired-artificial-intelligence/Readme.md

 #### What is unsupervised learning?

-The correct outputs aren't known, the goal is to find the correlations in data or compress data or feature extraction, usually with hebbian learning
+The correct outputs aren't known, the goal is to find the correlations in data or compress data or feature extraction, usually with Hebbian learning

 #### What is reinforcement learning?

 The correct outputs aren't known the goal is to discover a mapping from states to actions

 #### What is an error function?

+It is a function that describes how far the classified points are from their true value.

 #### How is possible to prevent over-fitting?